glenliu/glenliu.github.io/finance/cfa/level3/SS19 PfE.md

 ## f discuss the properties of a valid performance benchmark and explain advantages and disadvantages of alternative types of benchmarks;

-A valid benchmark should meet the following criteria:
+A valid benchmark should meet the following criteria: SAMURAI
 1. Specified in advance: The benchmark is known to both the investment manager and the fund sponsor.
 It is specified at the start of an evaluation period.
 2. Appropriate: The benchmark is consistent with the manager’s investment approach and style.
 3. Measurable: Its value can be determined on a reasonably frequent basis.